 Check out the Events page for full details of club activities this year!

 Getting involved with the EUMC

 If you have never done any climbing before, and you want to give it a try, then joining the EUMC is the ideal first step.

 Although within the club we do not provide formal teaching, we organise a number of places on beginners' courses including an introductory climbing course in the Lake District and winter skills courses throughout the season.
 Such courses are a great way to gain basic skills and confidence under professional guidance.

 We have trips at the beginning of term to local indoor walls as well as Rosyth and Aberdour, which will give you the opportunity to have a go at climbing.
 At these events there will not be any teaching but they are still a great way to have a go and learn more about climbing as there will be experienced members there willing to offer their advice.

 The club has a pretty busy programme for the first few weeks of the year.
-In Glencoe we usually tackle the Aonach Eagach ridge (weather permitting); in the Lake District there is much climbing, hill-walking and scrambling to be done, and then there is the Mystery Meet, when we all head to a secret location and have a huge bothy party.
+In Glencoe we usually tackle the Aonach Eagach ridge (weather permitting); in the Lake District there is much climbing, hill-walking and scrambling to be done.
 These are ideal for meeting people to enjoy the mountains with and can provide you with the opportunity to learn from more experienced members of the club.

 For even more information on getting involved with the EUMC, go to the Join Us page.